TWMProgrammer/HugoWebsite/content/posts/quotes.md

 ## My own quotes

-> "Aware enough to know you wrong, but not smart enough to change your ways"
+> Aware enough to know you wrong, but not smart enough to change your ways

-> "I truly understood art when I caught myself sitting in front of a drawingfor hours"
+> I truly understood art when I caught myself sitting in front of a drawingfor hours

-> "To break the rules, you gotta learn them first"
+> To break the rules, you gotta learn them first

+> The masks we put on for society take on a personality of their own if we are not careful